Top 27 Dog-Friendly Beaches in Washington State

 Richmond Beach Saltwater Park allows dogs off-leash from November 1st to March 15.
 The designated off-leash area is south of the pedestrian bridge.
 They must be on a leash from the parking lot to the designated off-leash area.
 From March 16 to October 31, the park observes a strict leash policy.

 The park has breathtaking views of the mountain range and ocean waves.
-Here, tourists can witness wildlife in their habitats.
-The park has a playground for children, sheltered picnic tables, etc.
+Tourists can witness wildlife in their habitats.
+The park also has a playground for children, sheltered picnic tables, etc.

 9. Camano Island State Park – Camano Island, WA

-The Camano Island State Park allows dogs to be leash-on.
-They have an elaborate camping setup.
-They have RV, cabin, and tent camping for visitors.
+Camano Island State Park allows dogs on leashes.
+It has an elaborate camping setup, including RV, cabin, and tent camping for visitors.

 Grayland Beach State Park in Washington has 7449 feet of beautiful coastline.
 Dogs here are always welcome on a leash.
 The park is mainly known for its camping facilities, hiking, birdwatching, fishing, etc.